 As indicated above, the pooled special needs trust trustee also cannot accommodate a request to disburse money to you, the beneficiary directly, this is because the funds can only be used to directly pay for goods and services that are not already covered by Medicaid.

 With your disbursement request, the trustee will expect you to include a receipt, bill, invoice or estimate to accompany the request so the trustee can verify exactly where the trust funds are to go and for what purpose.
 Again, this is to ensure that only appropriate special needs trust payments are made so you can continue to enjoy your Medicaid benefits.

 The welcome packet will also explain how to get credit card bills paid and how to reimburse someone else who made a purchase on behalf of the beneficiary (tip: keep receipts for every purchase you want the pooled special needs trust to reimburse) and how third-parties/vendors can be paid directly.
 Some pooled trusts will be able to provide a debit-type card that will allow for the purchase of medicaid-approved expenses directly from the trust.

 How complex is the pooled special needs trust distribution request form?

-It’s designed to be very simple, usually only one page.
 Whoever is requesting the distribution “fills in the blanks” including: how much is to be paid, to whom, and for what purpose.
 The person making the request will also sign verifying that the disbursement is in the best interest of the beneficiary and for the sole benefit of the beneficiary.
 The form is then emailed, faxed or mailed to the pooled special needs trust company.